osquery/osquery/docs/wiki/deployment/performance-safety.md

 Each query provides useful information and will run every minute.
 But what sort of impact will this have on the client machines?

 For this we can use `./tools/profile.py` to profile the queries by running them for a configured number of rounds and reporting the pre-defined performance category of each.
 A higher category result means higher impact.
-High impact queries should be avoided, but if the information is valuable consider running them less-often.
+High impact queries should be avoided, but if the information is valuable, consider running them less-often.

 ```
 $ sudo -E python ./tools/profile.py --config osquery.conf